 Free Vienna City Guide With Native Insight

-NOTE: Since 8th February, Austria has loosened lockdown restrictions, re-opening schools, shops and services, though partly requiring negative Covid-19 tests and FFP2 masks before entry.
-Since 10th February, all travellers from risk areas must present a negative PCR or antigen test result.
-All travellers have to register online before entering Austria.
-(Follow Vienna Unwrapped on Facebook and Twitter for regular updates.)
-We will get through this, though!
+When staying at Austria's hotels and apartments you do not need proof of vaccination, recovery or testing any more!
+However, it is recommended to wear a FFP2 mask, to be on the safe side.
+In addition, many Viennese hotels offer free PCR gargle tests for their hotel guests.
 To gather inspiration for the time after lockdown when free travel will be possible again use this free Vienna City Guide, insight, and tools to find out what to see and experience in Vienna: In a week, three days, or in one day.
 Check out the best time to visit Vienna as it successfully manages the coronavirus.
 And how you can safely book hotels, concerts, and opera tickets.

 Using my up-to-date Vienna city guide and insight as a native, give yourself an insider's head start: Either roam this site to your heart's content or get a no-sweat 1:2:1 solution.
 For classical sightseeing and hidden gems.
 For practical advice into local weather, dress codes, safety, tipping in Austria, concert and opera tickets, day trips from Vienna, and much more.
 Find out how other Vienna travellers prepared their time in Vienna.

 To fast track your planning for a Vienna vacation I have packed a ton of …

 Read More »